Parañaque National High School: Rosendo Abulog era (October 2014-July 2018)

-Gerry Lumaban era (July 2018-present)
+Gerry Lumaban era (July 2018-September 2026)

 Gerry Lumaban came from San Antonio Elementary School.
 He assumed office on July 9, 2018.

 The school continued its reconstruction efforts, building new school buildings that hosted classrooms.
 The school quadrangle was covered by a roof and the size of the quadrangle decreased because of the construction of new buildings at one side of the school.
 Both Gonzales Building and Roco Building were both built during his tenure as principal.
 The school quadrangle was elevated by filling it and the school stage was replaced by a bigger and higher-elevated stage.
 Beautification efforts were commenced around the school premises with the addition of plant boxes, plant beds, and even a fountain.

 Other programs initiated by the school is the Spark UP program that aims to combat illiteracy among students and the Gulayan sa Paaralan program that aims to promote vegetable production within school grounds to combat malnutrition was expanded further by incorporating aquaponics.

 Parañaque National High School- San Isidro, was established in 2019 as the latest annex of the school and the youngest high school in the city.
 In contrast, Marcelo Green National High School became independent from the school in 2022.

 The school celebrated its golden anniversary in 2019, with the theme "Golden Years of Performance Excellence".
 The programs involved in the 50th anniversary of the school was the donation of 50 LED Televisions by different organizations and an alumni homecoming by many former school batches.

 The school was one of the first schools in the country to spearhead the return of face-to-face classes through the "HyLearn Learning" Program; which is a hybridized learning modality, combining the traditional face-to-face modality of teaching to online learning.
 This system was also implemented in other public schools in Parañaque.
 The school returned hosting face-to-face Junior High School and Senior High School Commencement Exercises from the June 28 to 30, 2022.
 Both junior high school and senior high school completers who volunteered to participate were split into batches in order to reduce contagion.
 The next school year, the school returned to face-to-face classes on its first day; with students being divided into two sets, each set going to school on an alternating schedule; this set-up lasted up to November 2022 as per a directive that ordered all public schools to return to face-to-face classes.